GCD and LCM of polynomials

 The greatest common divisor (GCD) and the least common multiple (LCM) of two polynomials are determined.

 p1(x) = a9·x9 + a8·x8 + ... + a0 and p2(x) = b9·x9 + b8·x8 + ... + b0 .

-Use the checkbox to choose whether the coefficients of the polynomials should be output as fractions or as decimal numbers.
+Use the checkbox to choose whether to output the coefficients of the polynomials as fractions or as decimal numbers.

 It is well known that the GCD and the LCM are needed when reducing fractions or when adding fractions.
-Transferred to polynomials, this corresponds to the reducing or adding of functional terms of rational functions.
+Applied to polynomials, this equivalent to reducing or adding the functional terms of rational functions.

-The GCD of polynomials is determined analogously to the GCD of natural numbers with the Euclidean algorithm (cf. GCD and LCM).
-In the process, polynomial divisions are carried out repeatedly and coefficients can occur in the intermediate results which lead to an abort due to "overflow".
-In this case it is indicated that further common factors can exist.
+The GCD of polynomials is determined analogously to the GCD of natural numbers with the Euclidean algorithm (see GCD and LCM).
+Polynomial divisions are performed repeatedly and the intermediate results may contain coefficients that cause an overflow.
+In this case it is pointed out that further common factors may exist.